Uzbekistan–European Union relations: Economic relations

 The total volume of trade relations between the European Union and Uzbekistan was 545 million in 1993, and 1.1 billion in 2006.
 If it was US dollars, in 2010 this indicator was 1 billion.
 759 mln. reached USD.
 According to the results of 2020, the trade turnover of the European Union with Uzbekistan is 2,228 mln. established the euro.
 Although Germany (874 million), Italy (340 million) and France (267 million) are Uzbekistan's main trade partners in the EU, the share of new EU member states, such as Cyprus, the Czech Republic, Lithuania, Latvia, Slovenia, Estonia, and Poland, in the exchange of goods is increasing.

-Other fields of the collaboration
+Political relations

+Political relations between Uzbekistan and the European Union (EU) have steadily developed over the past 30 years, with significant growth in trade, investment, and cooperation.

 In 2011, Uzbekistan and the EU signed a memorandum of understanding on cooperation in the energy sector, as well as the establishment of a diplomatic mission of the European Union in Tashkent on May 31, 2011, contributed to the further development of bilateral relations.

+In 2024, trade between Uzbekistan and the EU reached $6.4 billion, and over 1,000 European companies now operate in the country.
+As chair of the Central Asian Five, Uzbekistan has prioritized regional security, economic integration, and environmental sustainability.
+The first-ever Central Asia-EU summit, scheduled for 3-4 April 2025, in Samarkand, marks a pivotal moment in EU-Uzbek relations.
+Uzbekistan aims to deepen economic ties through initiatives such as the Enhanced Partnership and Cooperation Agreement (EPCA) and support EU projects like the Global Gateway strategy.
+The country is also expanding its energy sector, focusing on renewable energy, and has emphasized the importance of regional security cooperation to address shared challenges.

+Cultural relations

 Projects financed by the European Union for Uzbekistan today are supported in the fields of judicial and legal reforms, social services, in particular, maternal and child health, agricultural development, small and medium-sized businesses, environmental protection, and improvement of social services.